fhzheng/dnspod-ddns/README.md

 # dnspod-ddns

 dnspod-ddns is a ddns updating tool of [DNSPod](http://www.dnspod.cn).
+Integrated with Email alerting.
 It was originally designed for use with [node.js](http://nodejs.org).